 CRPF DIG charged with throwing hot water on jawan; inquiry ordered

-An official communication by the force said Deputy Inspector General D K Tripathi, who was staying at the officers' mess of the institute for an official work, had ordered hot drinking water.
+An official communication by the force said Deputy Inspector General D K Tripathi, who was staying at the officers' mess of the institute for official work, had ordered hot drinking.
 Constable Amol Kharat was on duty at the facility and he served him the water in a thermos flask.

 The jawan has been admitted to a local hospital.
 When contacted by PTI, Tripathi said as the inquiry is underway it will not be proper on his part to comment on the "one-sided story" in circulation.